 Specialized branches have developed to cater to special and difficult conditions.
 These specialized branches co-exist with general neurosurgery in more sophisticated hospitals.
-To practice these higher specialization within neurosurgery, additional higher fellowship training of 1–2 years is expected from the neurosurgeon.
+For neurosurgeons practicing these higher specializations, additional higher fellowship training of 1–2 years is expected from the neurosurgeon.

 Some of these divisions of neurosurgery are:

 Chiropractic is a health care profession that focuses on disorders of the